-Involving user representatives in the planning of the system provides at least two advantages: a feeling by the users that they have a stake in the system, as mentioned above, and the design of a system which takes into account their current procedures.
-Current procedures should be examined with great care.
+Involving user representatives in the planning of the system provides at least two advantages: a feeling by the users that they have a stake in the system, as mentioned above, and a resultant system which takes into account their current procedures.
+Current procedures should, however, be examined with great care and modified, if necessary.
 Overlooking portions of the manual system may result in the development of a system which does not account for all possible situations and at worst may not even be usable.
 One product of the planning phase should be documentation of the user oriented functional requirements, which should be reviewed and approved by the users.
 These specifications should be kept separate from the technical requirements so that the user understands how the system will perform (Blumenthal, 1969).